Comparison of HOW TO EUROPE with similar concept books.

 Crudely sketched maps.

 Covers the basics but is incomplete on many topics.
 Has virtually nothing at all on eastern Europe.
-Most of his photos simply show anonomyous smiling faces, except for the few dozen pictures which are knock-offs from 1980s editions of my book, How To Europe.
+Many of his photos are knock-offs from 1980s editions of my book, How To Europe.
 Back then Rick complimented me on my photos and asked me how I did it.
 I taught him, but I didn't give him permission to copy mine.
+He copies my covers also, except that I don't slap a new date on the same words every year like he does.
+Get a used copy if you must.

 3